 “Typing is not the bottleneck” – illustrated

-This is a “cumulative flow diagram” from Jira for a typical software delivery team.
-It shows only about 30% of the time is spent in the value-creation stage (Development).
-The other 70% is taken up by non-value-adding activities – work sitting idle in queues or labour and time-intensive manual inspection steps such as code reviews and manual feature and regression testing.
+This is a cumulative flow diagram from Jira for a real development team.
+It shows work only spends around 30% of its time in the value-creation stage (Development).
+The other 70% is taken up by non-value-adding activities – labour and time-intensive manual inspection steps such as code reviews, feature and regression testing, and work sitting in idle queues waiting to be reviewed, tested and released.

 This pattern is the norm.
-It’s not even a bad case (at least this team look to be shipping to prod once or twice a week).
+This example isn’t even a bad case (they at least look to be shipping to prod once or twice a week).

-The solution is Continuous Delivery – building in quality and automation so you can reliably ship to production in tiny chunks, daily or even multiple times a day – one feature, one bug at a time – without having to batch work because testing and deployment take so long.
+The solution is Continuous Delivery – being able to reliably and safely ship to production in tiny chunks, daily or even multiple times a day – one feature, one bug fix at a time.
+Not having to batch work up because testing and deployment have such a large overhead.

-If your chart looks anything like this, you need to turn the value-creation ratio on its head – otherwise you’ll see negative returns from AI-assisted coding, not gains
+If your chart looks anything like this, you’ll need to eliminate most, if not all, non-development bottlenecks – turn the ratio on its head – otherwise you’ll probably not see any producivity benefits from GenAI coding.

 Leave a Reply